lgaultie/snowcrash/level11/Ressources/README.md

       print("trying " .. l)
       --   sends client's attempted password to hash function local h = hash(l)
-      -- the hash we are looking for is this one (~= stands for !=) if h ~= "f05d1d066fb246efe0c6f7d095f909a7a0cf34a0" then
+      if h ~= "f05d1d066fb246efe0c6f7d095f909a7a0cf34a0" then
           client:send("Erf nope..\n");
       else
-          -- you dumb because idk
           client:send("Gz you dumb*\n")
       end
   end